johndoh/roundcube-markasjunk2/README.md

 **ham:** This function should take 1 argument, the UID of message being marked as ham

-Five drivers are provided by default they are:
+Several drivers are provided by default they are:

 **cmd_learn:** This driver calls an external command (for example salearn) to process the message